kaisenlinux/manpages-dev/category/MAC/arptables.md

               Binary OR the mark with bits.

 NOTES
        In this nft-based version of arptables, support for FORWARD chain has not been implemented.
-Since ARP packets are "forwarded" only by Linux bridges, the same may be achieved using FOR‐
+Since ARP packets are "forwarded" only by Linux bridges, the same may be achieved using
-       WARD chain in ebtables.
+       FORWARD chain in ebtables.

 MAILINGLISTS
        See http://netfilter.org/mailinglists.html